CalledMasih/CalledMasih/README.md

 Around five years ago, I joined to Discord. which serves as a communication platform to making new friends.
 It didn't take long for me to acquire a keen interest in configuring, designing and managing communities.
 After a few months of dedicated learning, Embarked on my own professional journey by developing multi-purpose application bots starting from January 21, 2021.
 Recently, I have decided to challenge myself even more by delving into esteemed and demanding domains such as website design, software engineering and SEO techniques.

 I have worked on numerous exclusive projects, including over than **40** servers and **25** bots.
 These are made for content creators, streamers, shops, public or private servers and helping them to enhance better their community interactions.
-Additionally, my first experience was a personal Discord bot called [Professor X](https://discord.gg/JzxSc55fXQ) which has taken me a lot of time and is now maintained to examine new released features.
+Additionally, my first experience was a personal Discord bot named [Professor X](https://discord.gg/JzxSc55fXQ) which has taken me a lot of time and is now maintained to examine new released features.

 At the end, Hope this information has provided a good understanding of who I am.
-If you have any questions, suggestions or would like to order [our products](https://masihdev.ir/services), feel free to contact me through my social media which is [Masihdeveloper](https://masihdev.ir/fa-links).
+If you have any questions, suggestions or would like to order [our products](https://calledmasih.ir/services), feel free to contact me through my social media which is [CalledMasih](https://calledmasih.ir/fa-links).

 Thanks for your time!
 Don't forget to explore the sections below as well.